Midwestern-Interactive/laravel-files/README.md

 ```

 ## Alias
-To use the facade add to your `config/app.php` aliases
+If you would like to use the facade, add to your `config/app.php` aliases
 ```php
 'aliases' => [
     // ...